generaxion/axio-core/readme.txt

 == Description ==
 The plugin contains the features and settings generally deemed to be the most commonly used in all projects.
 It is meant to be used together with [axio-starter](https://github.com/generaxion/axio-starter) but functions on its own as well.
 Use the site specific plugin to configure the specs of this plugin.

+This plugin replaces the previous Aucor Core and is backwards compatible with same function and filter names working.

 == Contents ==